 \begin{lemma} $\forall (c,a), \ \mathit{sourced}(c,a)? \wedge \mathit{based}(c,a)? \wedge \mathit{valid}\text{-}\mathit{act}(a)? \ \rightarrow \ \mathit{permitted}(c,a)?$. \end{lemma}

 \begin{lemma} $\forall (c,a), \ (\forall m: \mathit{message}, \ \mathit{stated}(c,m)?) \ \rightarrow \ \mathit{sourced}(c,a)?$. \end{lemma}

-As the framework is instantiated, it becomes equally important to consider which properties are \textit{not} decidable, and which sets are \textit{not} enumerable, such that the framework can be instantiated as a distributed runtime system, where each agent has partial knowledge and control of dynamic information.
+As the framework is instantiated, it becomes equally important to consider which properties are \textit{not} decidable, and which sets are \textit{not} enumerable, such that agents can work despite partial resources and knowledge.
 Notably, filling in \Cref{par:dec_enacted_permitted,par:enum_effect_of} does \textit{not} require agents to know all the stated messages and enacted actions.
 Thus, this information can be unfolded by autonomous authors and actors, and communicated asynchronously.

 In contrast, agents must know more about the \textit{agreements} to support \Cref{par:dec_enacted_permitted}.
 In \Cref{sec:impl}, we take a simple approach: agents' views of the agreements are \textit{synchronised}.\footnote{ Here, we briefly illustrate that other approaches exist which reduce the burden on agents to synchronise.
 For example, $\forall a, \mathit{sourced}(a) \rightarrow \mathit{based}(a)?$ holds if $\mathit{agreed}(c,m) \coloneqq stated(c,m) \wedge \mathit{author}(m)=\alpha$ for some fixed~$\alpha$.
 But such agreements cannot be removed.
 We can bound their applicability if each action $a$ enacted at \textit{timestamp}~$t$ carries proof that $\alpha$ approved $\mathit{basis}(a)$ for~$t$, although these approvals are irrevocable.
-Then agents must only somehow synchronise their views of the current time, \eg, via thex GPS. }
+Then the agents must only synchronise on the current time, \eg, via the Global Positioning System (GPS). }